By Jeffrey Anderson,

-What's the story?
+What's the Story?

 Barney Panofsky (Paul Giamatti) begins his adult life by taking a soulless but successful job in television and marrying his pregnant, no-good girlfriend.
 It ends in disaster.
 Later, he agrees to marry a second woman (Minnie Driver), but on his wedding night, he falls instantly and helplessly in love with a third woman, Miriam (Rosamund Pike), and starts pursuing her.
 Years later, he runs into competition for Miriam's affections in the form of gentle Blair (Bruce Greenwood).
 All the while, Barney must deal with the mysterious, violent disappearance of his best friend, "Boogie" (Scott Speedman); with the oddball advice of his loving, good-hearted father (Dustin Hoffman); and with the onset of Alzheimer's disease.

+It's an uneven film, but the terrific cast makes it well worth watching.
 Mordecai Richler's 1997 novel Barney's Version -- which BARNEY'S VERSION is based on -- plays with the idea of the "unreliable narrator."
 Barney tells his story after the onset of Alzheimer's disease, and then his notes are re-edited by his son, so it's hard to know what's 100% accurate.
 It's an interesting approach, so it's unfortunate that the movie doesn't embrace it, instead using the Alzheimer's mostly as a sympathy-getting plot device.

 While some of the characters are well-drawn and others are thin, the cast as a whole is game, and the actors -- notably Giamatti, Hoffman, and Driver -- shine in their roles.
 (Giamatti's make-up is also especially good, and he's believable at every age.)
 While the movie has some strong laughs, especially at the beginning, director Richard J. Lewis has a little trouble balancing the film's inherent comedy and drama.
 He also lets the movie run too long, which undermines the goodwill the characters have drummed up.
-But, going back to the cast, at least the actors playing those characters are all worth watching!

 Families can talk about whether Barney is a strong or likeable character.
 What does he do to earn viewers' interest or admiration?
 What does he do wrong throughout his life?
 Does he learn anything?
 Do his mistakes make him more or less appealing?